bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 The absence of paired minutes likely reflects prior knowledge regarding the efficacy of pairing.
-In our demonstration examples, we have not taken differences in prior probability of successful pairing into account, but the EMBIID model structure permits this prior knowledge to be incorporated.
+In our demonstration examples, we have not taken differences in prior probability of successful pairing into account.
+The number of paired minutes only impacts the posterior certainty (e.g., 95% posterior credible interval) of the observed effects.
+But the EMBIID model structure does permit this prior knowledge to be incorporated.

 ## Interaction Model Likelihood